JVHallam/pointer-store/readme.md

 To run the C++ unit tests, you must pull the sub modules and build the google_test binaries.
 Then, run them.

-# Future Development

-This project is still in development.
-The features that i need to implement before i'll consider this ready for use is:
-* Ordered Inserting (Inserting a value, in the point of the list where it belongs, with regards to a sorting function)
-* Insert at index   =>  Inserts an element at the index determined.
-* Remove from index =>  removes an element from the index determined.